 In most cases, this is a set-and-forget type of connection, but here are a few tips for your day to day use that you should keep in mind:

 - Test Your Connection: After you’ve first setup your server, go ahead and test your VPN connection to make sure you’ve done it correctly.
 The results should show the location of the virtual private network server, not your actual, physical location.
+If the VPN connection drops, some services can shut down your internet access to keep your web traffic secure and private.

 - Understand Your Settings: Look through the VPN settings for your Android app to understand what you can and can’t do with your encrypted connection.